lucamainini/GENOME-BASED-PREDICTION/README.md

 </p>

 ## LDA Classification
 Using a small number of selected genes and the previously determined groups, we trained an LDA classification algorithm.
-Using the app contained in `clusters` folder, you can interactively visualise the results.
+Using the app contained in `clusters` folder, you can interactively visualise the results. *We emphasise that LDA's assumptions are only partially verified.*

 <p align="center">
     <img src="./media/LDA.png" height="450" alt="lda classification"/>